 - Book Your Hotel Rooms and Make Travel Arrangements

 - Order Your Magic Bands and Disney Family Vacation T-Shirts

 - Download the My Disney Experience App and Set-up FastPass

 Note: For your convenience, this post includes affiliate links.
 If you make a purchase, I will receive a small commission at no additional cost to you.
 Read my full disclosure policy here.

-Plan a Disney Vacation in 5 Easy Steps
+Planning a Disney World Vacation in 5 Easy Steps

 Pick Your Dates

 When you plan a Disney vacation, it’s best to start planning your vacation 4-6 months in advance especially if you are traveling from out of state.

 To choose your travel dates, check a Disney crowd calendar to help you know dates when the parks are expected to be crowded and maybe less crowded.
 Disney crowd calendars are not an exact science, but they can help estimate better travel times to Disney.
 I will note that having visited the parks at different times of the year, I don’t think there is a “slow” time, but there are days when the parks are more crowded and less crowded.

 During Covid, Disney is restricting park visitors each day.
 If you want to be sure you will have access to the parks, verify you can make park reservations before booking your vacation.